LoneWolfHT/mhud/README.md

 ## Hud Wrapper Functions

+Hud names are per-player, so you can use the same hud name for two different players

 * `wrapper:add(<player>, [hud name], <def>)` -> `hud id`
   * *player*: ObjectRef or PlayerName
   * *hud name*: Name of hud.
 Useful if you plan on changing the hud later